 Enders-Mountainburg.
-Linker-Mountainburg are described as moderately deep and shallow, well drained, moderately permeable to moderately rapidly permeable, are located on the sides and tops of hills and ridges, and are used mainly for pasture, hayland, and woodland (USDA, 1982).
-Nella-Enders and Enders-Mountainburg are described as deep to shallow, well drained, very slow permeable to moderately rapidly permeable, are located on sides, tops, and footslopes of hills and ridges and are used mainly used for woodland (USDA, 1982).
+Linker-Mountainburg is described as moderately deep and shallow, well drained, moderately permeable to moderately rapidly permeable, is located on the sides and tops of hills and ridges, and is used mainly for pasture, hayland, and woodland (USDA, 1982).
+Nella-Enders and Enders-Mountainburg are described as deep to shallow, well drained, very slow permeable to moderately rapidly permeable, and are located on sides, tops, and footslopes of hills and ridges and are mainly used for woodland (USDA, 1982).

-Soil surveys as published by the Natural Resources Conservation Service (NRCS) are available for all the counties located in the Blue Mountain Lake watershed.
+Soil surveys published by the Natural Resources Conservation Service (NRCS) are available for all the counties located in the Petit Jean watershed.
 These could be utilized for developing specific resource management plans for the Operational Management Plan.